andrewheiss/ath-pelican/content/blog_posts/2009-08-01-using-google-voice-and-gizmo-project-together-internationally.md

 ### The Gizmo Project--background

-[Gizmo](http://gizmo5.com/pc/ "Gizmo5 - Make free internet calls from your mobile phone and computer - Home") is normally a [VoIP](http://en.wikipedia.org/wiki/Voip "Voice over Internet Protocol - Wikipedia, the free encyclopedia") provider that lets you make free (or super cheap--something like $0.019 a minute) phone calls.
+Gizmo (formerly http://gizmo5.com/pc/) is normally a [VoIP](http://en.wikipedia.org/wiki/Voip "Voice over Internet Protocol - Wikipedia, the free encyclopedia") provider that lets you make free (or super cheap--something like $0.019 a minute) phone calls.
 When you sign up for an account you get a special phone number in the 747 area code as your VoIP/Gizmo username.
 While any phone on the Gizmo network can call your 747 number for free, regular phones can't connect to it.

 Gizmo offers a Call In service that lets you buy a phone number in most US area codes (or one of dozens of countries), which then lets you receive phone calls from standard phones.
 Call In numbers start at $35 a year (or $12 a year for three months), but prices can be higher depending on demand.